Propaganistas/Laravel-Disposable-Email/README.md

 	}
     ```

+7. (optional) You can see the disposable domains list status running the following artisan command:

+    ```bash
+    php artisan disposable:status
+    ```

 ### Usage

 Use the `indisposable` validator to ensure a given field doesn't hold a disposable email address.
 You'll probably want to add it after the `email` validator to make sure a valid email is passed through: